-Westchester Heroin Possession Attorney
+Westchester Heroin Possession Lawyer

 The Scope of Heroin Use in the U.S.

-It is no surprise that with heroin use on the rise, more people are experiencing negative health effects that occur from repeated use.
+With heroin use on the rise, more people are experiencing negative health effects that occur from repeated use.
 The number of people meeting Diagnostic and Statistical Manual of Mental Disorders, 4th edition (DSM-IV), criteria for dependence or heroin use disorder increased dramatically from 214,000 in 2002 to 626,000 in 2016, according to the National Institute on Drug Abuse.

 Fentanyl in Heroin